Alabama church files restraining order against its own denomination - NewsBreak

 Alabama church files restraining order against its own denomination

-The church is concerned that the conference could try to confiscate church property if it votes to leave the denomination.SENATE RUNOFF: An extra day of early voting offered by Muscogee County on Nov.
-26
+The church is concerned that the conference could try to confiscate church property if it votes to leave the denomination.Explosion at Escambia Co. oil facility, 1 dead, 1 injured

 While the temporary court order is in effect, it bars the UMC Alabama-West Florida Conference from all property held or owned by Harvest Church.
 The UMC will not be able to file any documents claiming ownership of the church, dissolve or close the church, or interfere with everyday activities and duties.
 It is set to expire on November 20.